apache/servicemix3/samples/loan-broker/README.txt

   bin/servicemix
 in the root dir of this ditribution.

+This example depends on Apache Ode JBI Service Engine which has not been released yet.
+You will need to build it yourself (more informations at http://incubator.apache.org/ode/getting-ode.html).
+You will need to copy the Service Engine installer to the install directory of this distribution prior to the following instructions.

 To run this sample, launch the following commands: mvn install jbi:projectDeploy

+You can run a client from the src/main/client folder by running ant run

 For more information on this example please see http://incubator.apache.org/servicemix/loan-broker-bpel.html